 School of Arts & Humanities

-Yu Lun Eve Lin is completing her PhD in Arts and Humanities at RCA focusing on the dynamic interaction between fashion education and industry seen through the perspective of power and symbolic violence in international fashion design pedagogies.
-She became a fashion entrepreneur after graduating from CSM BA and MA 2004-2009, selected as Taiwan NewGen Designer in 2011, 2013 and 2014.
+Yu Lun Eve Lin is completing her PhD in Arts & Humanities at RCA focusing on the dynamic interaction between fashion education and industry seen through the perspective of power and symbolic violence in international fashion design pedagogies.
+She became a fashion entrepreneur after graduating from CSM BA and MA 2004–9, selected as Taiwan NewGen Designer in 2011, 2013 and 2014.
 She has received the Red Dot design award in 2014 and 2018 for her illustration works.
 She was formerly a design consultant for Asia-based TEXMA Corp. and has taught fashion design in London, Shih Chien in Taipei, FIT in New York and in China.
+She is the author of the Practice of Fashion Drawing, became one of Taiwan’s national textbooks for fashion courses and used throughout Taiwan's vocational high schools.
+She is also a resident columnist for CACAO art and design online magazine.
 She lives and works between Taipei and London.

 - Fellowship of the Higher Education Academy, UAL, 2018; PGCert Academic Practice, University of the Arts London, 2018; Associate Fellowship of the Higher Education Academy, UAL, 2017; MA Fashion Design Womenswear, Central Saint Martins College of Art and Design, London, 2009; BA Fashion Design Womenswear, Central Saint Martins College of Art and Design, London, 2007